jhallen/joes-sandbox/pcb/dash/readme.md

 # Available information

-Someone wrote about FutureNet, but the site is down.
-This is from the Wayback machine:
+Michael Holley wrote this about FutureNet (extracted from the Wayback Machine):

 [FutureNet_Artifacts.pdf](FutureNet_Artifacts.pdf)